 Shelf Angle Corrosion

-Steel shelf angles support the brick facade at each floor level.
-When the sealant joint above the shelf angle fails, water reaches the steel and causes rust.
-Corroding steel expands, pushing the brick outward and cracking the mortar joints.
-Shelf angle corrosion is one of the most common and most expensive commercial masonry problems.
-Early detection (look for horizontal cracking along a specific floor line) enables repair before the brick displacement becomes severe.
+Steel shelf angles support the brick facade at each floor level in multi-story commercial construction.
+When the sealant joint above the angle fails, water reaches the steel and initiates rust.
+Corroding steel expands significantly, pushing the brick outward and cracking the mortar joints horizontally.
+Horizontal cracking along a specific floor line is the early indicator.
+Caught at that stage, the repair is a sealant replacement plus modest tuckpointing.
+Deferred, it becomes a section rebuild.

 Window Lintel Failure

-Steel lintels above window openings are vulnerable to the same corrosion mechanism as shelf angles.
-Failed lintels allow the brick above the window to sag or crack.
-Lintel replacement requires temporary shoring, brick removal, steel replacement, and brick reinstallation - a labor-intensive repair that is dramatically cheaper when caught before the surrounding brick is damaged.
+Steel lintels above window openings follow the same failure mechanism as shelf angles.
+Failed lintels allow the brick above the window to sag or displace.
+Lintel replacement requires temporary shoring, brick removal, steel replacement, and brick reinstallation.
+The same repair costs dramatically less when caught before the surrounding brick has displaced.

 Parapet Deterioration

-Parapets (the low walls extending above a flat roof) are exposed on both sides and deteriorate faster than any other masonry element on a commercial building.
-Parapet caps that crack allow water entry from above, saturating the wall from inside.
-Parapet repair is a high-priority maintenance item that prevents water damage to the roof system and interior spaces below.
+Parapets on flat-roof commercial buildings are exposed on both faces and on top.
+Parapet caps that crack allow water entry from above, saturating the wall from inside each winter.
+Parapet repair is the highest-priority maintenance item on most commercial buildings because it prevents water damage to the roof system and the floors below.
+For two-flats and three-flats with commercial ground floors, this is addressed in detail in our multi-unit building masonry guide.

 Expansion Joint Failure

 Masonry walls include expansion joints at regular intervals to accommodate thermal movement.
-These joints are filled with backer rod and sealant that has a finite lifespan.
-When expansion joint sealant fails, water enters the wall cavity.
-On insulated cavity wall construction (the standard commercial wall assembly), this water saturates insulation, corrodes metal ties, and promotes mold growth within the wall assembly - all invisible until the damage is extensive.
+The sealant filling these joints has a finite lifespan.
+When it fails, water enters the wall cavity.
+On insulated cavity wall construction, saturated insulation and corroding metal ties are invisible until the damage is extensive.

-Commercial masonry maintenance is an investment that protects property value, ensures code compliance, eliminates liability exposure, and avoids the cost multiplier of deferred repair.
-The approach is simple: annual inspection, prompt repair, and capital reserve planning.
+Commercial masonry maintenance protects property value, ensures code compliance, eliminates liability exposure, and avoids the cost multiplier of deferred repair.
+The approach is direct: annual inspection, prompt repair, and capital reserve planning.

-Delta Masonry & Tuckpointing has served commercial masonry clients across Chicagoland since 1987.
+Delta - Masonry and Tuckpointing has served commercial masonry clients across Chicagoland since 1987.
 We provide full-scope commercial services including facade assessment, tuckpointing, brick repair, lintel and shelf angle repair, limestone restoration, and complete facade restoration.

 Call (847) 713-1648 or contact us online to schedule a commercial facade assessment.
-We will provide a written condition report with prioritized repair recommendations and cost estimates for budgeting.
+We provide a written condition report with prioritized repair recommendations and cost estimates for budget planning.